bakaichi/MovieApp/README.md

 - Extended filtering for Movies and TV series (search by year, sort by asc or desc)
 - Pagination for TV series and Movies list pages
 - Private and public routes added
+- Login and register form updated
+- Login and register functionality improved